 - Youth with a diagnosis of developmental or intellectual disability who would like to voluntarily participate in an extension of transitional living support, have the right to voluntarily extend their commitment.
 Once custody of the youth is received by the Department of Community Based Services (DCBS), the youth should be placed on the supports for community living (SCL) waiting list.

 For a child age fourteen (14) and over, the case plan should include a list of the programs and services that will help the child prepare for the transition from foster care to a successful adulthood.
 1

-The transition plan is initiated beginning at age seventeen (17) by the Independent Living Coordinator (ILC) and SSW and is incorporated into the case planning conferences and while the youth remains in out of home care (OOHC).
-This plan is designed to be personalized and youth driven, should be detailed as the youth desires and should include information regarding:
+The formal transition plan meeting is initiated beginning at age seventeen (17) by the ILS for youth who remain in OOHC.
+The meeting may be incorporated into the case planning conference.
+This plan is designed to be personalized and youth driven, should be as detailed as the youth desires, and should include information regarding:

 - Specific options for housing;